More People Named Jeffrey Got Top CEO Jobs Than Women Last Year

 Female CEOs are shockingly rare

-Last year, just one of the 23 newly-appointed CEOs was a woman––Michelle Gass of Kohl’s, who’d joined the retailer in 2013 from Starbucks, and was fast-tracked to the top.
+Last year, just one of the 23 newly-appointed CEOs was a woman—Michelle Gass of Kohl's, who'd joined the retailer in 2013 from Starbucks, and was fast-tracked to the top.
 That sorry record is a downshift from 2017, when two women were named, Gail Boudreaux at Anthem and Geisha Williams at PG&E. Williams resigned in January just before the utility, devastated by California wildfires, filed for bankruptcy.
 Since 2014, only nine of the 134 new CEOs have been women.
-And amazingly, big cap America’s efforts at inclusion are failing at what should be the ultimate measure of success, swelling the number of female CEOs.
+And amazingly, big cap America's efforts at inclusion are failing at what should be the ultimate measure of success, swelling the number of female CEOs.

 In 2018, for example, three women left the list via retirement, Indra Nooyi of Pepsi, Meg Whitman at Hewlett Packard, and Debra Reed at Sempra Energy—so the female CEO ranks slipped by two.
 Women account for over one-fourth of all the America's executive talent.
 Yet at last count, only 17 of the S&P 250 have female CEOs.